 - Add all the other dry ingredients and mix well.

 - Stir in the water and grated tomato and bring it to a boil.
 Cover and simmer over low heat until the water is almost absorbed.

-- Once your filling cools down enough to handle, you can begin filling the peppers.
-Arrange the empty peppers side-by-side in the bottom of a saucepan.
-Make sure there is no empty space left between the peppers.
-If there is, arrange the peppers in a smaller pan so they support each other and stand upright.
+- Once your filling cools down enough to handle, arrange the empty peppers side-by-side in the bottom of a saucepan.
+Make sure there is no empty space left between the peppers; if there is, arrange the peppers in a smaller pan so they support each other and stand upright.

 - With a dessert spoon, fill each pepper with the rice mixture until it reaches the top.
 Don't pack the filling down or overfill your peppers.
 The rice will need enough room to expand while it cooks.